vechain-energy/examples-kanban-ideas/README.md

   }, [updateIdeas])
 ```

 The `ideas[]` can be filtered or sorted.
-This is done in the web application because its cheaper than to burden the contract with complexity which increases its size and costs.
+This is done in the web application because it is cheaper than to burden the contract with complexity which increases its size and costs.

-The whole component including that shows the ideas in each column group by a fixed number of status in `List.js`:
+The whole component including grouping in columns in `List.js`:

 ```jsx
 import { useState, useEffect, useCallback } from 'react'